alice-moradiya/IT-202-Restaurant-website-project/README.md

 and ourcusutomer.html, aboutus.html and contactus.html.
 css/: a folder containing the CSS stylesheets used for styling the website pages.

-For browsing a site:
-I hosted this website online https://poutineparadise.000webhostapp.com/ So, you can check there as well.

 Credits:
 The website was created using some of the resources include: